sierralinz/Hip-Hop-Song-Prototype-A2-Project/README.md

 # Hip-Hop-Song-Prototype-A2-Project

-A short, beginner-friendly EarSketch project created to learn the basics of coding through music.
+An EarSketch project created to learn the basics of coding through music, and emulate the creativity and energy of contemporary Hip-Hop.

 **Introduction**

-This project, **“60-Second Hip-Hop Prototype,”** was my first attempt at coding with creativity.
+This project, **“Hip-Hop Song Prototype”** was my first attempt at coding with creativity.
-Using the [EarSketch](https://earsketch.gatech.edu/) platform, I wrote Python code to build a short hip-hop track that mirrors the essence of artists like Tyler the Creator and Kendrick Lamar.
+Using the Earsketch platform, I wrote Python code to build a short hip-hop track that mirrors the essence of artists like Tyler the Creator and Kendrick Lamar.
 This prototype  helped me understand how music and programming logic can work together.

 **Purpose**

 The main goal of this project was to learn Python in a hands-on, creative way, by:
-- Writing and organizing code that produces sound
+- Writing and organising code that produces sound
 - Understanding how loops, timing, and functions work in practice
 - Seeing how structure (like intro, verse, and outro) can be represented through code